AlfredUg/azure_nextflow/README.md

 ```
 The VM works fine and we can ably log into it, so now we deploy nextflow using the nextflow-azure deployment template; <https://github.com/grbot/azure-quickstart-templates/blob/master/nextflow-genomics-cluster-ubuntu/azuredeploy.json>

+Before that, the template requires that we supply the DNS label, admin username and admin password or key.
+So we configure the DNS of the VM created above on azure portal ahead of deployment.

 `az deployment group create --name rnaseq --resource-group RNAseq --template-file azuredeploy.json`

 Currently, the deployment runs and fails halfway with a quota exceeded error and this what we trying to resolve now.